The following are commonly asked questions regarding Military Leave. Please click on the question to be directed to the relevant policy section.

 If a staff member’s period of uniformed service is less than 91 days, he or she is entitled, upon reemployment, to the same position that he or she would have attained if he or she had been continuously employed.

 2. Period of 91 Days of Service or More

-If the period of uniformed service was 91 days or more, the university has the option to reemploy a returning staff member either in the position that he or she would have attained or, alternatively, in another position of like seniority, status, and rate of pay.
-Status includes hours of work (e.g., day shift instead of night shift), and opportunity to be promoted, etc. If the university offers a returning staff member reemployment in an alternative position, the university will ensure that the alternative position is equivalent in all respects to the position that he or she would have attained if continuously employed.
-In addition, if the university offers a returning staff member reemployment in an alternative position, it will be a position for which a staff member is qualified.
+If the period of uniformed service was 91 days or more, the university can reemploy a returning staff member either in the position that they would have attained or in another position of like seniority, status, and rate of pay.
+Status includes hours of work (e.g., day shift instead of night shift), opportunity to be promoted, etc. If the university offers a returning staff member reemployment in an alternative position, the university will ensure that the alternative position is equivalent in all respects to the position that he or she would have attained if continuously employed.
+If the university offers a returning staff member reemployment in an alternative position, it will be a position for which a staff member is qualified.

 While on Military Leave, a staff member is eligible for certain staff member benefits as outlined in the table below: